webcrumbs/javascript-crumbs-slides/chapters/functions/Readme.md

 Since JavaScript functions are object:

 * they can be assigned to variables or object properties
-* they can be passed to functions
+* they can be passed to other functions
 * they can have properties
 * they can be returned by functions